-We have audited the consolidated financial statements of Florida Health Sciences Center, Inc. (the Center) as of and for the year ended September 30, 2011, and have issued our report thereon dated January 26, 2012.
+We have audited the consolidated financial statements of Florida Health Sciences Center, Inc. (the Center) as of and for the year ended September 30, 2012, and have issued our report thereon dated December 4, 2012, which was modified to reference the adoption of new accounting standards.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.